Message: Invalid argument supplied for foreach()

 On the other hand, CBD capsules and joints typically contain 150 to 200 mg of hemp extract each.
 As the exact number of capsules required per dose varies from product to product, it usually consists of about 1 tablet taken 1 to 2 times per day.

-Unlike oils and capsules, CBD dog treatments and joints can contain different concentrations of CBD.
+Unlike oils and capsules, CBD dog products can contain different concentrations of CBD.
 They should be given to your pet according to the instructions on the package.
 When using CBD, it is recommended to follow the dosage instructions that came with the product, observe your dog's response, and adjust the dose as needed.

 CBD oil is administered to dogs orally.
 If your pet tolerates this, insert a dropper with the appropriate amount into the mouth and squeeze the oil into it.
 However, most dogs are not overly happy with this method.
 So, you may have to find a way to trick them into taking it.
 The most popular methods are to soak the treat in oil and then feed it to your pet or mix it with regular food.